mysterious-coding/base_entranced/README.md

 ####Additional tools for mapmakers
 base_entranced provides mapmakers with powerful tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.

-Mapmakers can add some extra flags to .npc files for additional control over NPCs:
+Mapmakers can add some new extra flags to .npc files for additional control over NPCs:

 `specialKnockback 1` = NPC cannot be knockbacked by red team